RootHarold/LycorisAD/README.md

 Field | Description |Default
 -|-|-
-capacity | Capacity of LycorisNet |
+capacity | Capacity of LycorisNet. |
-dimension | Dimension of samples |
+dimension | Dimension of samples. |
 nodes | The number of hidden nodes added for each neural network. |
 connections| The number of connections added for each neural network. |
 depths| Total layers of each neural network. |